alistaircol/ac-website/content/articles/cloudflare-analytics-go-golang-lambda-eventbridge-s3-stats-for-chartjs.md

 aws configure --profile=blog-analytics
 ```

-or just set the environment variables.
+Or just set the environment variables when running the binaries.

 ## Lambda Code